Navigating a 5150 Hold for Minors: A Guide for Parents

 Here are some strategies on how to best support your child during a 5150 hold:

-1. Actively listen to your child.
 Active listening is a technique where you acknowledge what your child is saying to ensure mutual understanding before including your opinions.
 For example:

 Child: I hate it here and just want to go home.

 Parent: I am hearing that you are not liking the situation that you are in and that you want me to sign you out.
-Let me check in with your therapist, I want to see what they think is in your best interest before making any decisions.
+Let me check in with your therapist; I want to see what they think is in your best interest before making any decisions.

-2. Validate their feelings.
 Let your child know that it is okay to feel sad or embarrassed about what happened.
 Maintain a hopeful and forward-looking tone.
 This does not mean you need to counteract negativity with positives.
 That might frustrate your child.
 Instead, try and keep the tone of the conversations hopeful and oriented towards a better future.
 Advocate for your child’s needs during this time.
 If you feel that they are at risk for another psychiatric emergency, and it is not safe for them to come home, consider other treatment options available.

 Actions to Take While Your Child is on a 5150 Hold